dataresearchcenter/investigraph-etl/docs/tutorial.md

 Now **investigraph** is able to fetch and parse the csv source:

-    investigraph inspect ./datasets/gdho/config.yml --extract
+    investigraph extract -c ./datasets/gdho/config.yml -l 10

 ### Transform data

 This is the core functionality of this whole thing: Transform extracted source data into the [followthemoney](https://followthemoney.tech) model.

-The easiest way is to define a mapping of csv columns to ftm properties, [as described here](https://docs.aleph.occrp.org/developers/mappings/).
+The easiest way is to define a mapping of csv columns to ftm properties, [as described in the FollowTheMoney documentation](https://followthemoney.tech/docs/mappings/).

 The format in **investigraph**s `config.yml` aligns with the ftm mapping spec, so you could use any existing mapping here as well.